efremporter/facecrook/README.md

 Live link: https://efremfacecrook.herokuapp.com/

-Technologies used: PostGreSQL, Ruby on Rails, Javascript, React & Redux, AWS S3
+Technologies used: PostGreSQL, Ruby on Rails, Javascript, React & Redux, Amazon Web Services S3 (AWS), HTML, CSS

 Facecrook is a Facebook clone, with a slight spin.
 Originally, the plan was to give it a theme and populate the database with "missing person" reports as posts.
 After two weeks of learning and struggling, I ended up populating the database with fun facts!